Remo (film): Characters and looks

 Sivakarthikeyan was spotted in three different looks, a youngster, woman, old man in the film.
 Sean Foot of Weta Workshop, who was a part in Vikram's I (2015), was revealed to be on board for make-up and special effects.
 It was also known that Sivakarthikeyan, will feature as a nurse in 60% of the film.
 He also dubbed in female voice, for his role as a nurse in the film, with the assistance of sound designer Resul Pookutty.
-Pookutty also claimed in the success meet, that composer A. R. Rahman offered technical support for his work, claiming that it was a "challenging experience".

 The actor opened up about this in an interview with Kaushik LM, for The News Minute:

 Filming

 The film's principal photography commenced on 25 October 2015 with a photo shoot organised by Venket Ram.
 The film's introduction song was thereafter shot during November 2015 in the newly opened Chennai Metro and was choreographed by Raju Sundaram.
 After filming many portions which took place extensively in Chennai, the team moved to Vizag, in March 2016, for a new schedule.
 The last schedule of the film was commenced in May 2016, amidst post-production works.
 The film's shooting was wrapped up on 2 August 2016, and Sivakarthikeyan moved for his next film's shooting, which was directed by Mohan Raja.